erosenfeld/Thesaurus/README.md

 * Second, it reads in the files it just wrote and removes all pairs in which any of the involved words are not found in the dictionary provided by Mathematica.

 * Finally, this new data is read in, and is sorted by degree distribution.
 The degree of a relation-to-second-word pair is the total number of "first words" to which the pair is attached.
-The earlier files are those arcs whose second element have degrees of one, and increases (the largest is around 40,000).
+The earlier files are those arcs whose second element have degrees of one, and increases as you go through the files (the largest is around 40,000).

-Now that these three steps have been performed, `CreateThesaurus.java` can be run.
+Now that these three steps have been performed, you can run

+    java CreateThesaurus <file1> <file2>

 This takes as a command line argument two file numbers between 00 and 98, and uses the data in that range of files (including) to create a file in thesaurus_data with an appropriate name.
 If you would like to include all data for a specific range of degrees, run

     python find_degree_range.py <degree-lower-bound> <degree-upper-bound>

 which takes as command line input the upper and lower bounds, and returns the file range that includes those bounds.

 A file created from a range of 20 parsed files will be about 500MB, though it will vary depending on which 20 files were used.
-Keep in mind that the accuracy may decrease massively if fewer than the full 98 files are used (though 20 files is usually enough to get a good estimate).
-Because of the method of calculating mutual entropy and similarity, small changes in size of data can drastically alter results.
-Also note that the lower-numbered files provide less information, and therefore data based on only lower numbers tends to be extremely erratic (but they are much faster to parse through).
+Keep in mind that the accuracy will decrease if fewer than the full 98 files are used (though 20 files is usually enough to get a good estimate).
+Because of the method of calculating mutual entropy and similarity, small changes in the size of the data can drastically alter results.
+Also note that the lower-numbered files provide less information, and therefore data based on only lower numbers tend to be erratic and inaccurate (but they are much faster to parse through).

-You can now run `Thesaurus.java`.
+You can now run

+    java Thesaurus <file1> <file2>

 This takes as a command line input the same two files for the range (so it knows what file to search for).
-After a quick read through of the data, you can give the program any word (with the attached POS tag) and the program will output any word in its database whose similarity with the given word is above the calculated threshold.
+After a quick read through the data, you can give the program any word (with the attached POS tag) and the program will output any word in its database whose similarity with the given word is above the calculated threshold.
 The threshold is calculated based on the number of files parsed; since it keeps a running total, the value for a "highly similar matching" is obviously going to be less than 0.1 if you didn't go through the entire database).
 Note that the threshold changes for different types of words (noun/verb/adjective) in order to provide a more appropriate matching.
 Also, only words of the same POS will be returned, as those were the only ones whose similarities were calculated in the first place.
 You can also give a threshold (in the form of a double) after the word to specify a particular threshold (for example, type "0" after the word to get a list of all ~400 matches).

 # Creating Your Own Thesaurus #
 ---